RapidAPI/DevRel-Stack-Data/guides/posts/saad/api-testing/post.md

 ---
-title: What is API Testing?
+title: "What is API Testing?"
-slug: api-testing
+slug: "api-testing"
-description: API Testing helps your APIs to become more secure.
-Let's see how.
+description: "API Testing helps your APIs to become more secure.
+Let's see how."
 publishedDate: 2021-10-05T15:41:15.688Z
 lastModifiedDate: 2021-10-05T15:41:15.688Z
 authors: